ivankharak/Workspace-PINAC/CONTRIBUTING.md

-## Contributing to PINAC 🚀
+## Contributing to PINAC-Workspace 🚀

 We love your input!
 We want to make contributing to PINAC as easy and transparent as possible, whether it's:

-- Reporting a bug
+- Reporting a bug 🐛
 - Discussing the current state of the code
 - Submitting a fix
 - Proposing a new feature 🥳
 - Becoming a maintainer ✨

-For every small improvement you contribute you will be helping push the frontiers of what's possible with PINAC Intelligent System 😃!
+For every small improvement you contribute, you will be helping push the frontiers of what's possible with PINAC-Workspace 😃!

 ## Getting Started

 💠 **Star the Repo:** Show your appreciation and stay updated with project activity by starring this repository.

-💠 **Fork it:** Create your own copy of the repository by clicking the "Fork" button.
+💠 **Fork it:** Create your copy of the repository by clicking the "Fork" button.
 This allows you to make changes without affecting the original project.

 💠 **Clone the Code:** Download your forked repository to your local machine using Git.